On Accuracy and Coherence with Infinite Opinion Sets: The Countably Infinite Case: The Sufficiency of Coherence

 \subsection{Further Directions}

-While Theorems \ref{weakdominancemainresult} and \ref{strongdominanceequivalence} come close to characterizing the opinion spaces on which not being weakly and strongly dominated, respectively, are equivalent to coherence, it is open how far the finiteness assumptions in the theorems can be weakened.
+While Theorems \ref{weakdominancemainresult} and \ref{strongdominanceequivalence} come close to characterizing the countably infinite opinion spaces on which not being weakly and strongly dominated, respectively, are equivalent to coherence, it is open how far the finiteness assumptions in the theorems can be weakened.
 This is a natural next line of inquiry.
 In addition, it would be useful to determine characterizations of W- and S-stability in terms of the inaccuracy measure that make it relatively easy to check whether an opinion set is W- or S-stable.
+For example, might it be that an opinion space is W- and S-stable relative to a generalized legitimate inaccuracy measure if the generalized legitimate inaccuracy measure only outputs finite scores for credence functions on that opinion space?
 Also, there are natural ways to generalize the results above to more closely match the finite results: allow different one-dimensional Bregman divergences for different propositions and allow unbounded one-dimensional Bregman divergences.

-Another direction one could go in exploring the sufficiency of coherence for avoiding dominance is as follows: instead of characterizing the countable opinion sets on which Theorem \ref{step3result} goes through, one could characterize the kinds of coherent credence functions for which Theorem \ref{step3result} goes through on any countable opinion set.\footnote{Thanks to Thomas Icard and Milan Mosse for suggesting this alternative direction of study.} Doing so might show that while coherence is not enough to avoid dominance in all cases, coherence along with additional plausible constraints is sufficient.
+Another direction one could go in exploring the sufficiency of coherence for avoiding dominance is as follows: instead of characterizing the countably infinite opinion sets on which Theorem \ref{step3result} goes through, one could characterize the kinds of coherent credence functions for which Theorem \ref{step3result} goes through on any countably infinite opinion set.\footnote{Thanks to Thomas Icard and Milan Moss\'e for suggesting this alternative direction of study.} Doing so might show that while coherence is not enough to avoid dominance in all cases, coherence along with additional plausible constraints is sufficient.
 In particular, while restricting to finitely supported credence functions is not enough to establish the sufficiency of coherence for avoiding strong dominance (due to Example \ref{problemswithinfinites2}), it is open whether \textit{countable} coherence is equivalent to avoiding weak or strong dominance on the restricted class.